hortonworks/registry/docs/security.rst

 avoid having a dependency on hadoop-auth module which brings in some other modules, avoid conflicts with other versions of hadoop-auth module and having more control over the changes needed in future.
-Some text for this document has been borrowed from SECURITY.md of Apache Storm
+Some text for this document has been borrowed from SECURITY.md of Apache Storm.

 By default, registry and streamline web-services are running with authentication disabled and therefore anyone can access the web-services